 - Do not block or obstruct air openings on the furnace, air openings or spacings around the furnace area or the room or closet the furnace is in.
 Furniture and drapery should be arranged so that the supply air registers and return grilles are not obstructed. - If your furnace obtains its air through a pipe to the outdoors, do not allow the inlet of the pipe to become blocked.
-If the furnace is operated without adequate air for combustion, the flame roll-out switch will open, turning off the gas supply to the burners.
-This indicates that a serious problem with the burners has occurred and must be corrected immediately.
-Only a licensed HVAC technician can reset this switch. - Before remodeling near the furnace, consult with a local code official or the National Fuel Gas Code to make sure you will be in compliance with supplying adequate air for combustion.
+If the furnace is operated without adequate air for combustion, it may cause unit safety devices to activate.
+This indicates that a serious problem with the unit has occurred and must be corrected immediately. - Before remodeling near the furnace, consult with a local code official or the National Fuel Gas Code to make sure you will be in compliance with supplying adequate air for combustion.
 By erecting new walls, it is sometimes possible to inadvertently restrict the furnace's air supply.
 You can find more information about supplying combustion air in the NFGC, which is available at many libraries.